sinicization/postman-docs/src/pages/docs/collaborating-in-postman/collaboration-intro.md

 ## 下一步

-For a more in-depth introduction to workspaces and how they can help organize your API development, check out [Creating Workspaces](/docs/collaborating-in-postman/using-workspaces/creating-workspaces/).
+For a more in-depth introduction to workspaces and how they can help organize your API development, check out [创建工作区](/docs/collaborating-in-postman/using-workspaces/creating-workspaces/).

 To see how you can share the APIs that your teams use internally, check out [Your private API Network](/docs/collaborating-in-postman/adding-private-network/).